-Humanities is a great place to start if you have not chosen a major but want to begin college courses.
-We offer a wide variety of college programs taught by highly qualified and professional faculty who can help you find the major that's perfect for you.
+At Vincennes University, we offer a wide variety of college programs taught by highly qualified and professional faculty who can help you find the major that's perfect for you.

 Because of the flexibility of this major, students study a wide range of topics that go beyond traditional disciplines generally associated with Humanities studies, such as arts and literature.
 Liberal Arts classes provide the basic foundation for the Humanities Degree, many students integrate courses from other university Colleges of Academic studies at VU.

 Find out more about our two year degrees that ready you for employment or prepare you for a transfer to a four year program to complete your degree.
 Our one year certificate includes collegiate studies, directed studies, general studies, and religious studies.

 Learn about these certificates in our catalog.
 The one year certificates are indicated by the C.P.C. abbreviation.

 Please call Vincennes Admissions about any of these majors at 812.888.4481.